Non-Small Cell Lung Cancer Treatment (PDQ®)–Patient Version

 When smoking is combined with other risk factors, the risk of lung cancer is increased.

-Signs of non-small cell lung cancer include a cough that doesn't go away and shortness of breath.
+Signs and symptoms of non-small cell lung cancer include coughing and shortness of breath.

 Sometimes lung cancer does not cause any signs or symptoms.
 It may be found during a chest x-ray done for another condition.
 Signs and symptoms may be caused by lung cancer or by other conditions.
-Check with your doctor if you have any of the following:
+Check with your doctor if you have:

 Tests that examine the lungs are used to diagnose and stage non-small cell lung cancer.

-If lung cancer is suspected, a biopsy is done.
+If lung cancer is suspected, you will have a biopsy.

-One of the following types of biopsies is usually used:
+You may have one of the following types of biopsies:

-• Fine-needle aspiration (FNA) biopsy of the lung: The removal of tissue or fluid from the lung using a thin needle.
+- Fine-needle aspiration (FNA) biopsy of the lung is the removal of tissue or fluid from the lung using a thin needle.
 A CT scan, ultrasound, or other imaging procedure is used to locate the abnormal tissue or fluid in the lung.
 A small incision may be made in the skin where the biopsy needle is inserted into the abnormal tissue or fluid.
 A sample is removed with the needle and sent to the laboratory.
 A pathologist then views the sample under a microscope to look for cancer cells.
 A chest x-ray is done after the procedure to make sure no air is leaking from the lung into the chest.

 An endoscopic ultrasound (EUS) is a type of ultrasound that may be used to guide an FNA biopsy of the lung, lymph nodes, or other areas.
 EUS is a procedure in which an endoscope is inserted into the body.
 An endoscope is a thin, tube-like instrument with a light and a lens for viewing.
 A probe at the end of the endoscope is used to bounce high-energy sound waves (ultrasound) off internal tissues or organs and make echoes.
 The echoes form a picture of body tissues called a sonogram.

-• Anterior mediastinotomy: A surgical procedure to look at the organs and tissues between the lungs and between the breastbone and heart for abnormal areas.
+- Anterior mediastinotomy is a surgical procedure to look at the organs and tissues between the lungs and between the breastbone and heart for abnormal areas.
 An incision (cut) is made next to the breastbone and a mediastinoscope is inserted into the chest.
 A mediastinoscope is a thin, tube-like instrument with a light and a lens for viewing.
 It may also have a tool to remove tissue or lymph node samples, which are checked under a microscope for signs of cancer.
 This is also called the Chamberlain procedure.

-• Lymph node biopsy: The removal of all or part of a lymph node.
+- Lymph node biopsy is the removal of all or part of a lymph node.
 A pathologist views the lymph node tissue under a microscope to check for cancer cells.
+A lymph node biopsy may be done at the same time as other types of biopsies.

-One or more of the following laboratory tests may be done to study the tissue samples:
+One or more of the following laboratory tests may be done to study the tissue from the biopsy:

-• Molecular test: A laboratory test to check for certain genes, proteins, or other molecules in a sample of tissue, blood, or other body fluid.
+- Molecular tests check for certain genes, proteins, or other molecules in a sample of tissue, blood, or other body fluid.
 Molecular tests check for certain gene or chromosome changes that occur in non-small cell lung cancer.

 Certain factors affect prognosis (chance of recovery) and treatment options.